townmath/cisp400-reader/_sources/build-tools/git-using.rst

     +}

-Since I like these changes, I do a commit:
+Since I like these changes, I commit them:

 .. code-block:: none